thangduc1802/doku/documentation.md

 def bookmark():
     """
     Displays the user's bookmarks.

     Returns:
         Renders the bookmarks page with the user's bookmarked books.

     Tests:
-        1. **Bookmarks Retrieval**:
+        1. **Bookmarks Display**:
-            - Input: Valid user session.
+            - Input: A logged-in user with bookmarked books.
-            - Expected Outcome: The function should return rendered bookmarks.html with the user's bookmarked books.
+            - Expected Outcome: The user's bookmarks are correctly loaded and displayed.

-        2. **Unauthorized Access Handling**:
+        2. **Unauthorized Access**:
-            - Input: GET request without a user logged in.
+            - Input: A non-logged-in user attempts to access bookmarks.
-            - Expected Outcome: The function should redirect to the login page if the user is not logged in.
+            - Expected Outcome: The user is redirected to the login page with a warning logged.
     """
     user_id = session.get('user_id')
     if not user_id:
+        logging.warning("Unauthorized access to bookmarks.")
         return redirect('/login')

     # Load all favorites and filter for the current user
     all_favorites = json_storage.load_all_favorites()
     favorites = all_favorites.get(str(user_id), [])

+    logging.info(f"Displayed bookmarks for user {user_id}.")
     return render_template('bookmarks.html', favorites=favorites)

 @app.route('/update_favorite_page', methods=['POST'])
 def update_favorite_page():
     """
-    Updates the current page for a favorite book.

-    POST:
-        Updates the current page number for a book in the user's favorites.
+    Updates the current page for a favorite book and the user's reading streak.

-    Returns:
-        Redirects to the bookmarks page with the updated page number.

     Tests:
-        1. **Successful Page Update**:
+        1. **Valid Page Update**:
-            - Input: Valid user session and valid ISBN with current page number.
+            - Input: A valid page number is submitted for a favorite book.
-            - Expected Outcome: The function should update the current page in the JSON file and redirect to bookmarks.html with updated data.
+            - Expected Outcome: The page number is successfully updated in the JSON file.

-        2. **Invalid Page Number Handling**:
+        2. **Invalid Page Number**:
-            - Input: Valid user session, but invalid current page input (non-integer).
+            - Input: An invalid page number is submitted (non-integer).
-            - Expected Outcome: The function should return a 400 status code with an error message "Invalid page number".
+            - Expected Outcome: A 400 error is returned, and the page is not updated.
     """
     user_id = session.get('user_id')
     if not user_id:
+        logging.warning("Unauthorized attempt to update favorite page.")
         return redirect('/login')  # User must be logged in

     # Get data from the form